iamvincenzo/ultraleap-pool-game-demo/README.md

 ![Scene](images/20action.png)

-By looking at you left hand you can active a menu to either reset the scene or spawn new balls at random positions.
+By looking at your left hand you can active a menu to either reset the scene or spawn new balls at random positions.

 ![Scene](images/20action1.png)